 - Endometrial (pipelle) biopsya procedure that involves inserting a long, thin plastic tube (pipelle) into the vagina and through the cervix to gently extract a sample of tissue from the uterus for testing.

-- Dilation and curettagea minor surgical procedure that involves dilating the cervix and scraping out uterine tissue with a small, sharp instrument (curette) (D&C).
+- Dilation and curettagea minor surgical procedure that involves dilating the cervix and scraping out the lining of the uterus (endometrium) with a small, sharp instrument (curette) (D&C).